nicklockwood/FXLabel/README.md

     @property (nonatomic) CGFloat lineSpacing;

 The lineSpacing property allows you to control the amount of space between lines in the label.
-The value is specified in points and defaults to zero.
+Defaults to zero. **Note:** as of version 1.5, this value is relative to the pointSize of the font instead of being specified in absolute points.

     @property (nonatomic) CGFloat characterSpacing;

 The characterSpacing property allows you to control the amount of space between letters in the label.
-The value is specified in points and defaults to zero.
+The value defaults to zero and is relative to the pointSize of the font.
+For this reason, if you are using the minimumFontSize/minimumScaleFactor feature then the characterSpacing will also reduce proportionally when the font size shrinks.

+    @property (nonatomic, copy) NSDictionary *kerningTable;

+The kerningTable property is used to individually control the spacing for each character in a font.
+The dictionary consists of NSNumber values keyed by character string.
+The values are relative to the pointSize of the font.
+So for example, if you wanted to increase the spacing for the letter "a" by half the point size, you'd set the kerningTable value to `@{ @"a": @0.5 }`.
+If you wanted to reduce the space for an exclamation mark by 25% of the point size, you'd use `@{ @"!": @-0.25 }`.

     @property (nonatomic) BOOL allowOrphans;